-- 1. Press Menu->Status. - 2.
-Select Phone.

-3. Press v to scroll to Device Cert and read status.
+- 1. Press OK or Menu->Status. - 2.
+Press () to scroll to More and press the Enter soft key. - 3.
+Select Phone. - Press () to scroll to Device Cert and read status.

-- If the status is Factory Installed, it means there is a valid device certificate installed on your phone. - The valid certificate is a unique certificate. - If the status is Not Installed, it means there is no valid device certificate installed on your phone.
+- If the status is Factory Installed, it means there is a valid device certificate installed on your phone.
+If your IP phone is running firmware version 71, the valid certificate is a generic certificate.
+If your IP phone is running firmware version 72 or later, the valid certificate is a unique certificate. - If the status is Not Installed, it means there is no valid device certificate installed on your phone.